From Free-fall to Boom 🏘️: What Causes Real Estate Prices to Increase?

-Fixed-price real estate agents vs auctions could what causes real estate prices to increase
+Fixed-price real estate agents vs. auctions

 So how do most real estate agencies approach valuing and pricing properties in Australia?
 Well, looking at what’s happening in the housing market right now, real estate pricing is rather subjective; based on gut feel – limited science – limited appreciation of value.

-It’s either fixed-price real estate agents ‘ vs auctions.
+Either fixed-price real estate agents vs auctions.
 Prices are calculated by comparing property sales within a suburb within a 4 week time framework.
 This means real estate agencies pretty much set a guide price based on what a similar property sold at in the area and then estimate a mark up on the guide price to target their margin.
 They then go to auction (as this channel seems to get slightly higher returns than fixed prices – and less work for the real estate agent).

-The Guide Price for Properties Can What Causes Real Estate Prices to Increase
+The Guide Price for Properties

 A guide price is very similar to what retailers call RRP or recommended retail price.
 The real estate agents like to inform prospective buyers that the guide price for properties are well thought through and informed to appease buyers they are getting a good deal.
-However, the value of the deal is never really discussed as the real estate agent or firm rarely clearly understand why home buyers are buying from them or why they have chosen to buy through them.
+However, the value of the deal is never really discussed as the real estate agent or firm rarely understand clearly why home buyers are buying from them or why they have chosen to buy through them.

 Overall, there is very little price data analysis, segmentation or value discovery work done to either set, manage or inform real estate pricing strategy or prices for Australian properties – across the board – commercial and residential.